radical-cybertools/radical.owms/docs/source/tutorial/index.rst

 Tutorial
 ********

-This Tutorial will introduce the different usage modes of TROY, by example.
+This Tutorial will introduce the different usage modes of RADICAL-OWMS, by example.

 **Prerequisites:**